perrinjack/groundz/README.md

 ## Groundz Worldwide

-Displays all the grounds visited by myself throughout the world, with images laoded from Flickkr utilising the FlickrAPI.
+Displays all the grounds visited by myself throughout the world, with images loaded utilising the Flickr API.

 Visit [here](https://groundzworldwide.herokuapp.com/)